10 Year Old is Angry at Homeschooling: Learning Disability?

 #6 - My experience with boys this age — and girls too, for that matter — is that they do better with ample physical exercise.
 Often, kids who don't get enough exercise are testy and physically on edge.

 #7 – This is essentially what the school said about him.
 And yes, some work is unpleasant.
 My own son at age ten hated writing by hand -- I guess it was hard for his fine motor skills, even though he was fine playing sports.
 (His handwriting still leaves something to be desired, but then, so does mine.)
 So since your son hates writing, you might want to let him do his writing on the computer instead of by hand.
-That might solve a lot of what is unpleasant for him, if that is always when his defiance comes up.
+That might solve a lot of what is unpleasant for him, if writing tasks are always when his defiance comes up.

 BUT it is pretty unusual for a child just to refuse to do the work, which is why I suggested the idea of a learning disability.
 I still think that's the most likely explanation.